 Joannie Rochette provided one of the defining moments of the Vancouver 2010 Olympic Winter Games.
 She won bronze for Canada’s first Olympic medal in women’s figure skating since Elizabeth Manley’s silver at Calgary 1988, but it was her incredible strength in the most tragic of circumstances that endeared her to the nation.

-Just two days before the short program, her mother Therese passed away after arriving in Vancouver.
+Just two days before she was to skate her short program, Rochette’s mother Therese passed away from a heart attack not long arriving in Vancouver.
 Rochette chose to honour her biggest supporter and compete.
-With the entire country behind her, she performed a brilliant short program.
-Two days later her free skate locked up the medal.
+With the entire country behind her, she performed a personal best short program.
+Two days later, her free skate secured her spot on the podium.

 |2006 Turin||Figure Skating||Singles - Women||5|

 ISU World Championships: 2009 (Los Angeles, USA): Silver 2008 (Gothenburg, SWE): 5th 2007 (Tokyo, JPN):10th 2006 (Calgary, AB): 7th 2005 (Moscow, RUS): 11th 2004 (Dortmund, GER): 8th 2003 (Washington D.C., USA): 17th